Articles Posted in Exit and Succession Planning

 Offensively, business valuation is a strategic tool that offers insight, guides decisions, and uncovers opportunities for growth.

 Business owners, on average, have about 80 percent of their personal assets tied up in their businesses.
-But only 30 percent of the owners of closely held businesses have a clear picture of what the business is worth.
+But four in ten owners of closely held businesses have never had a formal valuation of their business done.
+Many more owners do not have a clear picture of what the business is worth today.
 Continue reading

 • Agreements that limit former employees from soliciting customers or disclosing confidential information are critical to protecting the value of a closely held business.